-2017 2016
+2018 2017

 \$ \$

-Short-term employee benefits 54,852 152,277
+Short-term employee benefits 34,412 54,852

-Post-employment benefits 868 870
+Post-employment benefits 868 868

-Share based payments 4,655 118,579
+Share based payments - 4,655

-60,375 271,725
+33,280 60,375

-Mr Jones is paid consulting fees for services performed in his role as Managing Director, through a related party (Inception Consulting Engineers Pty Ltd) in place of a monthly salary.
-At 31 December 2017, \$4,000 (2016: \$10,500) was owing to Inception Consulting Engineers Pty Ltd for the services performed by Mr Jones.
+Mr Jones is paid consulting fees for services performed in his role as Managing Director, through a company, Inception Consulting Engineers Pty Ltd (Inception), in place of a monthly salary.
+At 31 December 2018, \$11,250 (2017: \$2,000) was owing to Inception for the services performed by Mr Jones.
+The Board resolved to settle the balance owing to Inception by issuing fully paid ordinary shares, subject to the completion of a successful capital raising, based on the same share price as the proposed capital raising.
+Inception has agreed to accept the shares in full settlement of amounts outstanding.

 Key management personnel including non-executive directors receive compensation in the form of short-term employee benefits, post-employment benefits and share-based payment awards.
-As at 31 December 2017, executive personnel received total compensation of \$20,000 (2016: \$20,023).
+As at 31 December 2018, executive personnel received total compensation of \$11,668 (2017: \$20,000).

-Due to market conditions and with an emphasis on conserving cash reserves, directors agreed to accrue director fees and defer the payment of directors' fees until further notice.
-At 31 December 2017, non-executive directors' total compensation accrued to date was \$80,059 (2016: \$60,056).
+Due to market conditions and with an emphasis on conserving cash reserves, directors agreed to write off director fees accrued to date.
+At 31 December 2018, non-executive director's total compensation accrued to date was \$91,724 (2017: \$80,059).